-The dividend yield is a ratio that calculates the amount of cash dividend that a company pays to its shareholders in comparison to the current market value of each share.
-It is a parameter to measure how much you are earning for every rupee that you are investing in equity.
+Dividend yield is a ratio that calculates the amount of cash dividend that a company pays to its shareholders in comparison to the current market value of each share.
+It is a parameter to measure how much you are earning for every rupee that you are investing in an equity.

-If you are interested in value-oriented investing, then you should have a clear understanding of dividend yield.
+You should ideally have a clear understanding of dividend yield if you are interested in value-oriented investing.
 Here’s a detailed rundown on dividend yield, how to calculate it and its importance in investment.
 Read on!

 You can use the following formula to calculate the dividend yield of a particular company stock: